GravenDev/GravensBot/README.md

-# GravensBot
+# Graven's Bot

-## Start developping on the bot :
+## Start developing on the bot :

-Rename the `.env.example` file to `.env` and fill correctly the informations inside
+Copy the `.env.example` file, rename it to `.env` and fill correctly the information inside